-Ammika Harris Caresses Her Chest In Sheer Red Lingerie: ‘Santa Baby’
+Ammika Harris Caresses Her Chest In Semi-Sheer Red Lingerie: ‘Santa Baby’

-Ammika Harris put her jaw-dropping curves on display this week as she posed in a sheer red lingerie set on Instagram.
+Ammika Harris put her jaw-dropping curves on display this week when she posed in a semi-sheer red lingerie set on Instagram.
 The model and social media influencer sizzled and flashed plenty of skin as she got into the festive spirit.

-The December 14 upload showed Ammika standing with her legs crossed in a plunging lace bra and matching panties.
-The top revealed plenty of cleavage with a thick band under her chest and straps over both shoulders with two gold rings to connect them to the lace triangles.
+The December 14 upload showed Ammika standing with one leg crossed in front of the other, and sporting a plunging lace bra and matching panties.
+The bra revealed some cleavage and had a thick logo band under her chest and straps over both shoulders.
+Two gold rings connected the straps to the lacy triangle cups.

-She placed her left hand over her chest and showed off her light pink manicure as her skin glowed.
+She placed her left hand over her chest and showed off her light pink manicure.

-The bottoms matched perfectly with similar bands over her hips.
-She pulled them up in line with her navel to highlight her tiny waist and chiselled abs, while the lace sat low.
-Ammika stood in front of a white wall and the side of a door frame with her toned legs crossed.
+The panties matched the bra perfectly, with the same logo bands over her hips.
+She pulled the straps up in line with her navel to highlight her trim waist and chiseled abs.
+Ammika stood in front of a white wall and to the side of a door frame.

-She rocked a patterned gray robe that fell down over both shoulders to flash her muscular arms and covered her right hand.
-Ammika also revealed a large tattoo over the left side of her chest and accessorized with a gold necklace featuring a round pendant.
+She rocked a patterned gray-and-white robe that slipped down her shoulders to flash her toned arms.
+One long sleeve covered her right hand.
+Ammika also revealed a tattoo over the left side of her chest and accessorized with a gold necklace featuring a round pendant.

-The 27-year-old, who’s mom to Chris Brown’s son Aeko Catori, gave the camera a sultry look with her long, dark hair pushed to the right as it cascaded over her shoulder.
+The 27-year-old, who is mom to Chris Brown’s son Aeko Catori, gave the camera a sultry look.
+Her long, dark hair was pushed to the right and cascaded over her shoulder.
 She posed with her plump lips apart and showed off her stunning blemish-free skin.

 She tagged Lounge Underwear on the photo and in the caption, where she also borrowed the title of Eartha Kitt’s 1953 festive hit.
 Plenty of fans flooded the comments section with praise.